 9. Nettle Herbal Infusion for Rickets

 Nettle is one of the most nutrient-rich herbs having a variety of vitamins and minerals in it.
 Many nutritionists recommend nettle herb for its calcium and magnesium reserves.
 It also has potassium, iron, chromium, selenium, trace minerals, Chlorophyll, manganese, silica, iodine and sodium other than vitamins A, C and E, B vitamins and beta-carotene.
-Nettle has been widely identified as one of the natural remedies for rickets when taken as infusion.
+Nettle has been widely identified as one of the natural remedies for rickets when taken as an infusion.
 You can alternate between oatstraw and nettles herbal infusion to get benefits from both the herbs.

 How to make nettle herb infusion?